 2. Choose songs that contain known patterns and vocabulary.

-The students will feel a great sense of accomplishment when they see the patterns that they know in context and can understand the song right away without the aid of a dictionary.
+The students will feel a profound sense of accomplishment when they see the patterns that they know in context and can understand the song right away without the aid of a dictionary.

 3. Scan the song for inappropriate content.